-Through our collaborative First 30 design approach, we were able to achieve a 30% energy reduction in energy usage and create student experience through the use of audio visual and technology design that has become the standard for the University of Kentucky campus.
+Through CMTA's collaborative First 30 design approach, we were able to achieve a 30% reduction in energy usage.

 This is a remarkable tribute to students past, present and future.
 It celebrates the unique community and culture building experiences that will take place in this grand venue.
 I believe it will stand out for many years as a pinnacle student center experience among the finest in North America.